 Jomari DeLeon made two drug sales over 24 hours, making less than $200.
 Kingpin?
 Hardly.
 Yet this first-time offender was sentenced to 15 years.
 Even the judge didn’t want to give her that much time.
 And making matters worse, the same crime today carries three years.
+A second chance for Jomari is humane, just, and common sense.
 (Click here for this story in Spanish)

 It was not addiction that led Jomari DeLeon to sell a relatively small number of hydrocodone pills over roughly 24 hours, something the judge at her trial described as “phenomenally stupid.”
 Nor was it a life marked by crime and desperation.